-This report should include the date, venue and chairman, an attendance list with affiliations, the agenda of the meeting, a summary of technical inputs, a summary of results and the liaison statements sent to other organizations.
+This report should include the date, venue and chair, an attendance list with affiliations, the agenda of the meeting, a summary of technical inputs, a summary of conclusions and the liaison statements sent to other organizations.

 Rapporteurs will ask, during each meeting, whether anyone has knowledge of intellectual property rights issues, including patents, copyright for software or text, marks, the use of which may be required to implement or publish the Recommendation being considered.
 The fact that the question was asked shall be recorded in the meeting report, along with any affirmative responses.